TESTERT-TEST/komodo-wallet/packages/komodo_coin_updates/README.md

-# Komodo Coin Updater
+# GRMS Coin Updater

-This package provides the funcionality to update the coins list and configuration files for the Komodo Platform at runtime.
+This package provides the funcionality to update the coins list and configuration files for the GRMS Platform at runtime.

 ## Usage